CodePadawan27/hans-bot_24/README.md

 # Hans-Bot 24
-This is a bot for Discord to honour our teacher.
+This is a C# based bot for Discord to honour our teacher.